Meath county football team: 2011–present: Dublin dominance

 Without a win in the 2024 All-Ireland SFC, and with a ten-point defeat to Louth behind him, O'Rourke ceased to be manager of Meath in August 2024.

 Meath unexpectedly defeated Dublin in the 2025 Leinster SFC semi-final.
 That win came after nine consecutive defeats and was a first against Dublin since 2010.
 In Group 2 of the 2025 All-Ireland SFC, Meath defeated Kerry for only the third ever time in championship football, which meant 2025 was the second time Meath had defeated both Dublin and Kerry in the same season, having also achieved this feat in the 2001 SFC.
 RTÉ inaccurately reported that it was the first time Meath had achieved this double in the same year.
 Meath then unexpectedly defeated Galway, with Jordan Morris scoring 1–6 as his team qualified for a first All-Ireland SFC semi-final since 2009.
 Meath then exited the championship with a twenty-point defeat in the 2025 All-Ireland SFC semi-final, including allowing three of Donegal's attempts on goal to strike the back of the net.
 Such was the dominance of Jim McGuinness's team that he could afford to substitute Michael Murphy with 25 minutes of play remaining.
 Donegal's defeat of Meath was the most comprehensive in an All-Ireland SFC semi-final since Cork's twenty-point victory against Mayo in 1993 and no defeat had been more severe at this stage of the competition since Monaghan's loss to Kerry in 1979.

+Meath entered the 2026 Leinster championship as favorites, avoiding both reigning champions Louth and Dublin on their side of the draw, but fell at the first hurdle losing to Westmeath by 5 points.